Who Wants to Be a Millionaire? (British game show): Incorrect answer to question accepted

+The discrepancy stems from the fact that while twenty-four is indeed the minimum number of points a tennis player needs to win in order to claim a set, the question specifically asks what the minimum number of strokes was, which is indeed twelve.
 The production staff acknowledged the mistake and apologised for it, but allowed Kennedy to keep his prize money (an eventual £125,000).

 Career criminal contestants

 On 30 July 1999, production staff withdrew the winnings of three contestants who had appeared in the programme between January and March, after each was discovered to be an active criminal, one of whom was wanted by police.
-After each had appeared on the programme, several viewers contacted staff to report about their criminal past, leading to their winnings, a combined total of £80,000, being frozen until the allegations were checked.
+After each had appeared on the programme, several viewers contacted staff to report about their criminal past, leading to their winnings, a combined total of over £80,000, being frozen until the allegations were checked.
 They eventually discovered that all three had lied on their application forms, breaching a rule that stipulated that "anyone with a criminal record – unless it is spent – is not eligible to enter".
 The programme's executive producer at the time made clear that while anyone was eligible to enter, attempts to deceive staff would eventually be found out.